 Patrick Meenan outlines techniques for measuring the current user experience and dynamically adjusting the content to consistently deliver a fast experience—including dynamically adjusting image quality (without a custom image server), effective lazy image loading, optionally including third-party content, and static content serving/CDN planning—dives into issues specific to slower mobile connections where how you construct and serve your content can reduce an already slow connection to one where almost no content can successfully be delivered, and explains how HTTP/2 and proxy browsers can help.

-Prior to that he worked at Google to make Chrome and the web faster.
-Patrick created the popular open source WebPagetest web performance measurement tool, runs the free instance of it at WebPagetest.org, and can frequently be found in the forums helping site owners understand and improve their website performance.
+Patrick Meenan is a software engineer at Facebook, where he’s helping make the web faster.
+Patrick has been working on web performance in one form or another for the last 25 years.
+Previously, he worked at Cloudflare and Google to make Chrome and the web faster.
+Patrick created the popular open source WebPageTest web performance measurement tool, runs the free instance of it at WebPagetest.org, and can frequently be found in the forums helping site owners understand and improve their website performance.

 Comments on this page are now closed.